ibm-cloud-docs/vmwaresolutions/vcenter/vc_networkingonvcenterserver.md

 {{site.data.keyword.attribute-definition-list}}

-# Networking considerations for vCenter Server instances
+# Networking considerations for Automated instances
 {: #vc_networkingonvcenterserver}

-Review the following information for details about networking considerations and requirements for your VMware vCenter Server® instances.
+Review the following information for details about networking considerations and requirements for your {{site.data.keyword.vcf-auto}} instances.
 Ensure that you meet the requirements so that your instance functions properly.

-## Networking components for vCenter Server instances
+## Networking components for Automated instances
 {: #vc_networkingonvcenterserver-networking-components}
 {: faq}

-To review the networking components that are included in your vCenter Server instance, see [Technical specifications for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview#vc_vcenterserveroverview-specs).
+To review the networking components that are included in your Automated instance, see [Technical specifications for Automated instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview#vc_vcenterserveroverview-specs).

 ## Firewall considerations
 {: #vc_networkingonvcenterserver-firewall-considerations}